 1. Define the core value of your product

-For example, HubSpot, the core feature differentiating free and paid versions is the number of contacts that can be in their databases.
-Users who want to continue adding contacts will be required to pay for an upgrade.
+For example, in HubSpot, the core feature of free and paid versions is the number of contacts in their databases.
+Users who want to continue adding contacts have to pay for an upgrade.

-The key thing to encouraging free users to upgrade is limiting that core value feature on the free version.
+Limiting the core feature on the freemium model encourages users to upgrade to the paid model.
 Your pricing strategy should be based on that core value.

 2. Be able to identify product-qualified leads